aleshaleksey/fansys23/02-base-rules.md

 Every character gets 3 level points at level 1 and at each subsequent level up.
 These can be spend as follows.

 + Exchanged for skill points at the rate of 1 level points = 3 skill points.
-+ Exchanged for an increase to stats at the rate of 1 level point = +1 to a single stat.
++ Used to increase any stat at the rate of 1 level point = +1 to a single stat.
 No stat may exceed 24 for player characters.
 A character can only add one level point to stats per level.
 + Exchanged for abilities and boons.

 ___